Working Papers

 August 2025, Revise and Resubmit: American Journal of Political Science

-When constituents are uncertain about whether a leader’s policies are aligned with their interests, policy choices generate a tradeoff between payoffs and information.
+When constituents are uncertain about whether leaders' policy preferences align with their interests, policy choices generate a tradeoff between payoffs and information.
 Leaders can implement their preferred policy, but if the outcome is bad, constituents learn this and threaten office removal.
-I show that, in a repeated setting, the optimal policy of leaders constrained by this threat of information revelation is nonmonotone in beliefs that the leader’s policies are aligned with constituents.
-At extremal beliefs, leaders experiment with the most extreme policy that keeps them in office.
-At middle beliefs, they implement spatially intermediate “learning trap” policies that halt learning about the optimal policy when it would be most useful.
-I illustrate applications of the model to political contagion and economic policymaking, and provide a case study that examines how the 1861 reforms ending serfdom in Imperial Russia represented a “learning trap.”
+I use a repeated model of political agency to analyze how this tradeoff shapes long-lived, term-unlimited leaders' policy choices.
+When there is uncertainty about the optimal policy for constituents, leaders implement "learning traps": spatially intermediate policies that halt learning about what the best policy is.
+They experiment only when their preferences are very likely to be aligned with constituents, a contrast to the "gambling for resurrection" logic ubiquitous in the literature.
+I provide a case study that examines how the 1861 reforms ending serfdom in Imperial Russia represented the logic of a "learning trap" and illustrate additional applications of the model to political contagion and economic policymaking.

 Persuasion with Partisanship: The Informational Content of Policymaking with Application to US Governors